Today I’m featuring my favorite raw dog food books that have accompanied me on my raw dog food journey since 2015.

 These (raw) dog food books helped me become confident in feeding my own dogs raw dog food.

-On top of that, they motivated me to share my own raw feeding knowledge in my two ebooks Raw Meal Prep for Dogs: The Ultimate Guide for Beginners and 10 Hypoallergenic DIY Raw Dog Food Recipes.
+On top of that, they motivated me to share my own raw feeding knowledge in my three ebooks:

 All that said, I hope that I’m able to inspire you to learn about healthy dog nutrition.
 There’s certainly a bit of a learning curve, but it’s so worth your time and energy!